jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-promotion-enhancement.md

 ### Use mapping configuration tables instead of hard coded codes/types mapping logic

-Data integration process always need to map codes/types from upstream transactional systems to DWS report system.
+Data integration process always need to map codes/types from upstream transactional systems to DWH report system.
 The data quality of dimensional data is very import for report and BI analysis.

 Hard codes mappings of codes/types is a no. No matter how small number of the codes/types is.
 Always use a configuration table or file to configure the codes/types mappings.

-For example, in promotion DI system, there is mapping logic to map from SAM system promotion location codes to DWS system promotion sub-type codes.
+For example, in promotion DI system, there is mapping logic to map from SAM system promotion location codes to DWH system promotion sub-type codes.
 The sample hard coded mapping snippets are as the following. each similar mapping logic appears in two places, one place is in corporation items transformation phase , the other place is in corporation locations transformation phase.

 This is a perfect scenario to move the hard coded mapping logic to a mapping configuration table.